20 Beautiful Flowers For Balcony That Bloom All Summer Long

 19. Million Bells

-Million Bells, also known as Calibrachoa, brings tiny, colorful flowers that look like miniature petunias to your balcony garden.
+Million Bells, also known as Calibrachoa, brings tiny, colorful flowers that look like miniature petunias.
 These flowers bloom non-stop from spring until frost.

 20. Sweet Pea